 There is one lone kafeneion (coffee shop), which remains open throughout the year and also serves as a grocery store, and perhaps even more importantly, as a meeting place for the islanders.
 The local hostel, comprised of fifteen rooms, is also available for visitors to Antikythera.

 During the summer months, life returns again to Antikythera, as people with roots on the island return on vacations from faraway places—Australia, in particular, to which many local people emigrated in the mid-20th century.

 Watch Greek Reporter’s short doc on Antikythera below.

 The island is perfect for a low-key vacation

 A few tourists from Greece and abroad also choose the island as an ideal destination for quiet vacations.

-Antikythera is characterized by a rare, wild beauty, with low hills, rich flora and fauna, picturesque country chapels, and caves, as well as many ancient paths, which give a unique occasion for walks and longer excursions on foot.
+Antikythera is characterized by a rare, wild beauty, with low hills, rich flora, and fauna, picturesque country chapels, and caves.
+There are many ancient paths, which provide for unique walks and longer excursions on foot.